xizhonghua/GreenDC-Summary/data-center/file/battery.md

 - net metering incurs losses due to voltage transformation involved in feeding the green energy into the grid
 - net metering in unvailable in many parts of the world
 - where net metring is available, the power company may pay less than the retial electricity price for the green energy.

+### Assumption
+- Some models assume there is not battery, i.e., they assume battery is only used for emergency purpose.